MCT-master/mct-master.github.io/_posts/2022-12-08-arvidf-cookie-box-drum.md

 I had soldered some guitar mics and pedals back in the early 00's, so I thought this part of the build would be like a walk in the park.

-Two days later, three copper boards in the graveyard and an amount of norwegian swear words not heard since [Oddvar Brå broke his ski pole](https://youtu.be/nBr9uQG52a0?t=20)[^1] I was about to give up.
+Two days later, three circuit boards in the graveyard and an amount of norwegian swear words not heard since [Oddvar Brå broke his ski pole](https://youtu.be/nBr9uQG52a0?t=20)[^1] I was about to give up.
 Really.

 The MCT master program has been pretty challenging to say the least, but I've never actually considered quitting a course.
 But facing the challenge of soldering very small components on a tiny board almost broke me.
 I had to call out for help.